plackyhacker/plackyhacker.github.io/kernel/physical-read-write.md

 [Home](https://plackyhacker.github.io)

-# Version Independent Physical Memory Read/Write Privilege Escalation
+# Version Independent Physical Memory Read/Write Primitive

 This is my first post since passing the [Offensive Security Exploitation Expert](https://www.offsec.com/courses/exp-401/) exam.
 I suppose it is now time to start practicing my chosen tradecraft.
 I am currently studying a vulnerability that was discovered in early 2025, was being used in ransomware attacks, but doesn't have a public exploit (that I am aware of).
 I will be posting something about that shortly.